yaacov/pyconil-2018-pymodbus/README.md

 # pyconil-2018-pymodbus

-A PyCon talk pymodbus, talk about the pros and cons of using serial communication in our modern publish-subscribe messaging age.
+A PyCon talk about pymodbus, we discuss the pros and cons of using serial communication in our modern publish-subscribe messaging age.

 In this talk we demo two input devices, a kitty-detector and a thermometer and one output device (led strip).
 We show how to query data from this devices and how to control them.